khintu/C-TcpIpV3/README.txt

 kernels implementation of the network stack and the comprising system calls like select() are preemptive and provide more real time experience to clients than multi-process concurrent servers which can be scheduled (RR/LRU/MRU) out of CPU.

+Preallocation: When client sends a connect request and server has no available threads to service the TCP/IP 3-way handshake accepts the connection and is ready to unblock, the client connect returns with socket in ESTABLISHED state, but is hung on read until a server thread becomes aviable to run its accept call and return with waiting client socket.
+But is the listen QLEN becomes full no more connections from clients are accepted and are dropped. from a waiting accept call in a server thread